umaar/nodetime/README.md

 ## Run-time Overhead

 Nodetime is based on probes hooked into API calls and callbacks using wrappers.
 It measures time, adds variables and creates objects, which naturally causes overhead.
-Although, the probes are mostly attached around calls involving network communication and are triggered only during server requests, which makes the overhead insignificant.
+A significant part of the overhead is the reading of stack traces of sampled operations taking a couple of hundred microseconds, but which is limited to 1000 stack traces per minute to make sure lowest possible overhead for systems under load.
+Although, the probes are mostly attached around calls involving network communication, which makes the overhead insignificant.
 However, it is recommended to measure overhead for specific cases.

 ## License